stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

   On November 1st, 1907, there had come to the New Orleans police a frantic summons from the swamp and lagoon country to the south.
-The squatters there, mostly primitive but good-natured descendants of Lafitte&rsquo;s men, were in the grip of stark terror from an unknown thing which had stolen upon them in the night.
+The squatters there, mostly primitive but good-natured descendants of Lafitte's men, were in the grip of stark terror from an unknown thing which had stolen upon them in the night.
 It was voodoo, apparently, but voodoo of a more terrible sort than they had ever known; and some of their women and children had disappeared since the malevolent tom-tom had begun its incessant beating far within the black haunted woods where